jesusxy/bit-by-bit/sql-lite-clone/Sql-Lite.md

 "alice@example.com" would be stored as `['a', 'l', 'i', 'c', 'e', '@', 'e', 'x', 'a', 'm', 'p', 'l', 'e', '.', 'c', 'o', 'm', '\0', ...]`

+### Part V

+---

+Peristing records to memory will be done by the **Pager**.

+- We ask the pager for page number x
+- it first looks in the cache
+- if there is a cache miss, it copies data from disk into memory

 #### Takeaways | TIL

 ---